Azure-Samples/communication-services-azure-managed-apps/SECURITY.md

 You should receive a response within 24 hours.
 If for some reason you do not, follow up via email to ensure we received your original message.
 For more information, see [microsoft.com/msrc](https://aka.ms/opensource/security/msrc).

-Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:
+Include as much of the following requested information as you can to help us better understand the nature and scope of the possible issue:

   * Type of issue (such as buffer overflow, SQL injection, cross-site scripting, and so on)
   * Full paths of source file(s) related to the manifestation of the issue